Wounded Warrior Project USAA Rewards™ Visa Signature Card review

 - Contact customer service.
 If you have questions about your account, call the number on the back of your card.
 Alternatively, call 1-800-531-8722 for the Banking Services line.

 Other cards may bring more firepower to the table, but the Wounded Warrior Project USAA Rewards™ Visa Signature Card offers the chance to support a military organization.
-And if you’re an active-duty military servicemember, you may benefit from USAA’s special interest rates.
+And if you’re an active-duty military member, you may benefit from USAA’s special interest rates.

 Frequently asked questions